schmettow/New_Stats/docs/Classic_linear_models.md

 ```

 To sum it up, saturation and amplification effects have in common that performance is related to design features in a monotonous increasing manner (, albeit not linearly increasing).
 Such effects can be interpreted in a straight-forward manner: when saturation occurs with multiple factors, it can be inferred that they all
 impact the same underlying cognitive mechanism and are therefore interchangeable to some extent, like compensating letter size with stronger contrast.
 In turn, amplification effects indicate that multiple cognitive mechanisms (or attitudes) are necessarily involved and must be regarded during design.
 The Sleep study demonstrates that conditional effects can also occur in situations with *non monotonously increasing* relationships between design features and performance.
 When such a relationship takes the form of a parabole, like the Yerkes-Dodson law, the designer (or researcher) is faced with the more complex problem of finding the sweet spot.
 Central to the Yerkes-Dodson law is that arousal is a gradually increasing condition, and so are noise level and degree of sleep deprivation.
 A consequential follow-up study would be one, where these levels are manipulated (or measured) on more levels than the original could serve to identify the position of optimal performance more accurately.
-In [#PRM] we have encountered a similar case: the trough of the Uncanny Valley effect can be estimated and this estimate can help researchers to avoid the critical region.
+In \@ref(prm) we have encountered a similar case: the trough of the Uncanny Valley effect can be estimated and this estimate can help researchers to avoid the critical region.